Doing email better, or better, not doing email at all

 See email hosts.

 GPG encryption of messages to people in my chain of trust is something I could do.
 There are lots of nice ideas here.
-For example, it guarantees that the message is not ready by anyone at the mail server; spooks are required to compromise our computers to get at the mails.
+For example, it guarantees that the message is not read by anyone at the mail server; spooks are required to compromise our computers to get at the mails.
 However, it is not so convenient for various reasons.
 Typically it breaks email search.
-Also, it requires me to put groundwork in to assembling a trusted address book of people who I trust, or to trust key exchange servers, which is probably OK but maybe if I am really going to go so far as to do that I should be not trusting third party infrastructure so much? idk.
+Also, it requires me to put groundwork into assembling a trusted address book of people who I trust, or to trust key exchange servers, which is probably OK but maybe if I am really going to go so far as to do that I should not be trusting third-party infrastructure so much? idk.
 Also, realistically I should use a client which supports it, and they generally do so badly.

 I am unconvinced this is worthwhile in general.
 Despite having all the tools to send GPG mail for twenty years, I have yet to find one single person who wants to correspond that way.
 That is enough decades of waiting for the time for this idea to come.
 It is not a good idea.
 Search for people hating GPG/PGP encryption UX online and find many people hatesplaining it.
 I just do not know which threat model this idea fits into.
 I am operating in a hostile state with an elite cadre of crypto nerds who decide that out of all the tools in the world it would be best to use … email?